-The Procurement Committee, which is composed of three (3) members of Management, is involved in the procurement of goods and services on behalf of the Corporation.
+The Procurement Committee, composed of three (3) members of Management, is involved in procuring goods and services on behalf of the Corporation.
 The Committee should ensure that purchasing and contracting activities comply with principles of fair competition, non-conflict of interest, cost-effectiveness, and transparency.